pushme-pullyou/pushme-pullyou2/tootoo-users/theo-armour/README.md

 * Snippets of code.
 I would be lost without my snippets.

 * Easy Peasy Pleasy.
 Writing code for beginners is a good thing.
-If you can explain it to student, then why go further?
+If you can be read by a student and it does the job, then why go further?

 * Self-garbage collecting.
 When we talk about about cleaning up the memery on a computer, we call it 'garbage collection'.
 We humans need to do it too.
 We need to erase all the established practices, well-known 'gotchas' ans rules-of-thumb.
 Contemporary computing is moving so fast that every thing we do from habit can and should be questioned.
 Those who code from history are doomed.

-* Just-in-time-Learning
+* Just-in-time-Learning.
+Data jockey.
+Become a knowledge DJ.
+Perception enhancer.

+* Stand on the shoulders of giants.
+Follow Mr.doob.
+Use Stackoverflow.
+Search with Google

 ## links of interest